 Join our year-round campaign to end violence in the community.

-Our Services Empowering Rights of Victims (SERV) program leads Stand.Speak.Empower, a year round prevention and awareness campaign.
+Our Services Empowering Rights of Victims (SERV) program leads Stand.Speak.Empower.TM, a year-round prevention and awareness campaign.

-All Stand.Speak.Empower and Denim Dollars Campaign proceeds make it possible for Center For Family Services to operate our 24 hour live sexual assault, domestic violence and human trafficking hotline, provide advocate accompaniments to hospital emergency rooms, police stations, college campuses, and to court, offer individual and group counseling, provide safe shelter for victims of domestic violence and their children, and implement a prevention program so that violence is no longer a public health epidemic.
+All Stand.Speak.Empower.TM and Denim Day proceeds make it possible for Center For Family Services to operate our 24-hour live sexual violence, domestic violence, and human trafficking hotline; provide advocate accompaniments to hospital emergency rooms, police stations, college campuses, and to court; offer individual and group counseling; provide safe shelter for victims of domestic violence and their children, and implement a prevention program so that violence is no longer a public health epidemic.